apache/camel-website/content/_index.md

 {{< div >}}
 ## Patterns

-Based on <mark>Enterprise Integration Patterns</mark> to help you solve your integration problem by applying best practices out of the box.
-Camel supports most of the Enterprise Integration Patterns from the excellent book by Gregor Hohpe and Bobby Woolf.
+Based on <mark>Enterprise Integration Patterns</mark> (EIP) to help you solve your integration problem by applying best practices out of the box.
+Camel supports most of the Enterprise Integration Patterns from the excellent book by Gregor Hohpe and Bobby Woolf, and newer integration patterns from **microservice architectures**.
 {{< /div >}}
 {{< /div >}}